quaderno/quaderno-woocommerce/readme.txt

 * Fix: Use billing state to calculate tax rates

 = 1.15.0 - September 14, 2018 =
-* Improvement: Use Quaderno tax calculator as fallback for non-digital products
+* Update: Use Quaderno tax calculator as fallback for non-digital products
-* Improvement: Show region name on invoices
+* Update: Show region name on invoices
-* Improvement: Send tax county, state and transaction type to Quaderno
+* Update: Send tax county, state and transaction type to Quaderno
-* Improvement: Refactoring credit note creation
+* Update: Refactoring credit note creation

 = 1.14.4 - September 7, 2018 =
 * Fix: Problem in tax calculation for non-digital products